For auto industry, weaker fuel economy rules would mean a world of chaos

 Related: Trump administration wants to lower emissions standards for cars

-John Graham of the University of Indiana, who worked on fuel economy regulations during the George W. Bush administration, says some automakers would welcome the Trump administration's aggressive approach.
+John Graham of Indiana University, who worked on fuel economy regulations during the George W. Bush administration, says some automakers would welcome the Trump administration's aggressive approach.
 For automakers that are further behind on meeting the Obama-era standards, any reprieve would be seen as a help.

 "Even if the administration loses, they may end up just having a delay in this whole program," he said.